Open-Data-Product-Initiative/v2.0/source/index.html.md

   "name": "Pets of the year",
   "productID": "123456are",
-  "description": "This is an example of a Petstore product.", "productSeries": "Lovely pets data products™", "visibility": "private",
+  "description": "This is an example of a Petstore product.", "productSeries": "Lovely pets data products", "visibility": "private",
   "status": "draft",
   "version": "0.1",